xplosionmind/old.tommi.space/_notes/public/Server setup.md

 ### SSH port

 <div class="box yellow">
-	Changing the default SSH port is useful to prevent randomized attacks which attempt to get access to the server from <a href="https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers" rel="noopener noreferrer" target="_blank">port 22</a>, the default one.
+	Changing the default SSH port is useful to prevent randomized attacks which attempt to get access to the server from <a href="https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers"  target="_blank">port 22</a>, the default one.
 </div>

 Enable the new SSH port from the firewall.
 In this case, the process I will be following configures port `5522`